 - inactivity or not exercising enough

 Research regarding CIMT tests is somewhat inconsistent.
 As a result, some cardiologists and other healthcare experts in the American Heart Association believe CIMT tests may be clinically unhelpful in screening for people who don’t have any symptoms.
-Other research suggests that CIMT might be valuable for getting a more refined perspective on a person’s risk for cardiovascular disease.
+Other suggests that CIMT might be valuable for getting a more refined perspective on a person’s risk for cardiovascular disease.
 In fact, a meta-analysis from 2007 found CIMT tests to be a useful tool for predicting future vascular events.

 Pros of the CIMT test are as follows: